Volunteer Board of Directors

 Jade Preston has dedicated twenty years of her career to supporting disadvantaged individuals in align with her strong sense of social justice.
 Within her current role in the Department of Health and Human Services she is tasked with supporting vulnerable individuals with complex needs who are experiencing significant challenges navigating disability and mainstream systems.
 Jade works with people at risk of homelessness, justice involvement, children in the protection system and those unable to leave mental health facilities due to a lack of support in the community.
 An integral element of Jade’s work is to empower each mainstream interface by building capacity, and ensuring each intersect is held accountable to their responsibilities.
 Jade brings a wealth of hands-on experience and knowledge to the IEF Board.

-Martison Siritoitet - Director
+Martison Siritoitet - Cultural and Indigenous Partnerships Advisor

 Rob Henry -